EdXian/c_uart_interface_example/README.md

 ========

 ```
-$ cd c_uart_interface_example/build/
+$ cd c_uart_interface_example/
 $ make
 ```

 This example was developed in Eclipse, and a .project file is available in this repository.
+However, you may want to consider using the Makefile from this repository to compile the project.

 Harware Setup
 =========